-8. Who makes up the questions for the OKAP?
+8. Who makes up the guestions for the OKAP?
 Is there training involved?

 Test items for the OKAP are the responsibility of the Liaison Committees of the Academy and the Board.
-Content expert members of these committees write exam items and the Chair decides which are suitable for the OKAP exam.
+Content expert members of these committees write exam items and the OKAP Committee then decide which are suitable for the OKAP exam.
 Extensive item-writing training is required to generate valid and reliable test items that meet the committees' extremely high standards and is provided to all new members.